c3183613/Algorithms/Chapter3.md

 key[index_of_biggest_value] where `index_of_biggest_value` is the index of the biggest value in `key` and `outof[n]` holds the index of the smallest value in `key`
+### Heap sort
+Create a max-heap.
+Swap first and last node and reduce heap size by 1 by reducing the heap array counter.
+Repeat this step until heap is of size 1.
+Array is now sorted.